progressivis/progressivis/doc/userguide.md

 ## Progressive Visualization

-With ProgressiVis, you could also load the data and fix it, but you don't need to wait for the file to be loaded to visualize it, you can do it on the go:
+With `ProgressiVis`, you could also load the data and fix it, but you don't need to wait for the file to be loaded to visualize it, you can do it on the go:

 ```python
 import progressivis as pv